MIG and TIG are two common welding methods with similar-sounding names in the world of welding.

 MIG vs TIG – How They Work

 This popular process goes by a couple of acronyms.
 Metal inert gas (“MIG”) is the most commonly used name.
-But some do call it gas metal arc welding (“GMAW”), too.
+But some call it gas metal arc welding (“GMAW”).

 Describing the MIG process can get wordy.
-But in general, MIG welding uses a semi-automatic or automatic arc to weld.
+But generally, MIG welding uses a semi-automatic or automatic arc to weld.

 It also uses a continuous, consumable wire electrode and a shielding gas, which are fed through a lead to a welding gun (sometimes called a torch).